albertqi/partition/README.md

 ## 4. Results

-We run $50$ trials on sets of $100$ integers, with each integer being a random number chosen uniformly from the range $[1,10^{12}]$.
+We perform $50$ trials on sets of $100$ integers, with each integer being a random number chosen uniformly from the range $[1,10^{12}]$.
 For each trial, we calculate the residue with each of the algorithms.
 Note that we run $25000$ iterations for each of the randomized heuristic algorithms.

 The following table shows the residues for each algorithm averaged across $50$ trials.